New Insights into Cutting-Edge Technology

 We are indebted to a number of organizations and companies who, through their financial contributions, were and continue to be very important to this meeting.
 Therefore, we would like to offer our heartfelt thanks to these supporters whose valuable assistance enables us to continue and grow our successful meeting on childhood cancer research.

-We are currently working on our scientific program.
-Of course the 33rd Kind-Philipp-Meeting will again cover the important and novel aspects of pediatric hematology and oncology.
+Of course the 33rd GPOH Kind-Philipp-Meeting will again cover the important and novel aspects of pediatric hematology and oncology.
 We are also looking forward to our two keynote lectures from Nina Cabezas-Wallscheid and Sam Behjati.
 The program will also leave room for informal interaction and ample discussion between young and established scientists and clinicians working in the field.
-Als soon as our program is completed, we will share the detailed timetable on this website.

 Click to enlarge timetable!